a10nw01f/Mitzi/README.md

-# Mitzi - Advanced Compile-Time Validation Library for C++
+# Mitzi - Advanced Compile-Time Validation for C++

 Mitzi is a header-only library designed to provide advanced compile-time validation capabilities in C++.
 Leveraging the power of stateful metaprogramming, Mitzi aims to enhance code safety and performance by offering features such as borrow checking, lifetime management, and destructor arguments.
 It uses C++23 and is currently in its early stages of development.